What is a Certified Patient Experience Professional (CPXP) Certification?

 Once an application is reviewed and approved, candidates will be notified about the process for scheduling the actual time of their exam.
 Castle Worldwide, our testing partner, will notify applicants of their ability to schedule their exam via a direct email approximately 3-4 weeks prior to the beginning of the testing window depending on the date of application.
 The notice will provide a unique username, password and the URL address to access Castle’s online test scheduling system to select a testing session, based on seating availability within Castle’s network of US and international test sites.
 Candidates will select from a list of available testing centers by geographical location and test date.

 Most test sites will have morning and afternoon testing sessions available.
 Castle Worldwide, Inc. will do its best to accommodate the requested test site and date.
 Seats are filled on a first-come, first-served basis, based on test center availability.
 It is strongly recommended that applicants schedule their test session within two weeks of receiving notification from Castle Worldwide, Inc. to have the best opportunity to secure the test site and date of preference.
-Late applicants should apply as soon as possible upon receipt of notification recognizing options within the testing windows may be limited.

 Certified Patient Experience Professional (CPXP) Handbook